zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-cnames.md

 ## Other Environments
 Create National Cloud CNAMEs using the process specified in each cloud.
- For more information, search for "DNS" on their wiki pages.
+ For more information, search for "DNS" on their wiki pages, as described in the following table.
  | CLOUD | LOCATION |
  | --- | --- |
  |Fairfax | [http://aka.ms/fairfax](http://aka.ms/fairfax) |